Deep Learning for Multivariate Time Series Imputation: A Survey: Generative Methods

 \subsection{Learning Objective}

 {Generative methods are essentially built upon generative models like VAEs, GANs, and diffusion models.
 They are characterized by their ability to generate varied outputs for missing observations, enabling the quantification of imputation uncertainty.
-Typically, these methods learn probability distributions from the observed data and subsequently generate slightly different values aligned with these learned distributions for the missing observation.} The primary learning objective of generative methods is thus defined as, where $\theta$ is the model parameters of the imputation model $\mathcal{M}$.
+Typically, these methods learn probability distributions from the observed data and subsequently generate slightly different values aligned with these learned distributions for the missing observation.} The primary learning objective of generative methods is thus defined as,